Mesa Dog Bite Lawyers

 • Scarring and Disfigurement: These damages address the emotional and physical impact of permanent marks to appearance resulting from the animal attack.
 Compensation may cover the psychological effects of visible scars and costs of cosmetic procedures to improve appearance.

-What Evidence is Needed to Prove a Dog Bite Case?
+Evidence to Prove Liability and Damages in a Dog Bite Case

 When an individual is attacked by someone’s dog, it is important to gather and preserve evidence to protect their rights and personal injury case.
 Without evidence, it may be challenging to hold a dog owner responsible for the actions of their aggressive or vicious pet.
 In dog bite cases, it is important to have the following evidence to establish negligence and causation: